 The Configuration utility is a web-based application that you use to configure and monitor the load balancing setup on the BIG-IP system.
 Once you complete the instructions for the Setup utility described in this guide, you can use the Configuration utility to perform additional configuration steps necessary for your chosen load balancing solution.
 In the Configuration utility, you can also monitor current system performance, and download administrative tools such as the SNMP MIBs or the SSH client.
-The Configuration utility requires Netscape Navigator version 4.7, or Microsoft Internet Explorer version 5.0 and 5.5.
+The Configuration utility requires Netscape® Navigator version 4.7x, or Microsoft® Internet Explorer version 5.0, 5.5, or 6.0.